 A Teenagers' Travel Guide to the Evolution of the World and Man in the Light of Rudolf Steiner's Spiritual Science - a Creative Approach

-Where A Will to Be Free is an effort to present Steiner's Philosophy of Freedom to teenagers, Ancient Saturn to Atlantis serves up an invigorating rendition of Steiner's Outline of Esoteric Science.
+Ancient Saturn to Atlantis serves up an invigorating rendition of Steiner's Outline of Esoteric Science written with the adolescent in mind.
 Teens will find this to be rollicking ride through the evolution of our world and of humanity (adults will also love it, but for heaven's sake, don't let the teens know!).
 In the process, they'll also find themselves inspired by the grand vision, the wonder and the purpose of it all.
 An unexpected treasure!

 Founding a Science of the Spirit